Every micro stakes player should have one goal: make enough money to move up in stakes.

 Doug has to call $5.50 to win $16.10, which comes out to about 25.5% equity needed.
 Even if we assume the big blind can only have AA or KK(a big assumption), Doug is still getting the correct odds on a call:

-This is an extreme example, but it illustrates the point well- don’t forget to factor in your pot odds.
+This is an extreme example, and making a tight fold with A♠5♠ would not be the end of the world, but it illustrates the point well: don’t forget to factor in your pot odds.

 Always consider the price you are getting when faced with a bet, particularly against 3-bets and 4-bets.
 The result of your calculation may surprise you.